raghavkhandelwal12/Data-Science/why_mathematics_important_data_science.md

-# Why maths Important for data science and machine learning?
+# Why maths Important for data science and Artificial Intelligence?

 - Large Language model like `Chatgpt, Grok, LLAMA, Gemini, Claude and more` are built on core mathematical ideas. `Linear algebra, Probability & Statistics, calculus, optimization underpin how represent text, learn from data and make prediction`.
 Each concept play a specific role: `Linear algebra gives structure(vector, matrices) for processing data, Probability/Statistics model uncertainity in language, Calculus provide gradient to learn by adjusting weights and Optimization algorithm minimize errors during training.`.
 Together these form the backbone of both LLM and broader data science.